matthewwall/weewx-interceptor/readme.txt

 3) Network tap configurations

-There are many ways to intercept network traffic from the internet bridge.
+There are many ways to intercept network traffic.
 In each case, traffic is intercepted then sent to the driver.
+The capture and the driver might run on the same device, or they can run on separate devices.
 The traffic may also be sent to its original destination.

-There are many ways to intercept and redirect network traffic.
-Here are two
+Here are two examples of direct capture:
-examples:

 #!/bin/sh
 tcpdump -i eth0 src X.X.X.X and port 80 | nc Y.Y.Y.Y PPPP